🕵️♀️ Dealing with Safari Incognito Mode: Authentication Gotchas and Workarounds with Auth0

 1. User clicks "Login".

-3. The SDK opens a popup to the Auth0 /authorize endpoint.
+3. The SDK opens a popup pointing at /authorize on Auth0.

-4. After login, the popup is redirected to your redirect_uri, e.g. /callback.html.
+4. After login the popup is redirected to your redirect_uri, typically something like /callback.html.

-6. The SDK in the main window receives the message and completes the flow.
+6. The SDK in the main window receives the message and finishes the exchange.

 <!-- callback.html -->